-- SHOW keyspaces A list of keyspaces available. - SHOW vitess_tablets Information about the current Vitess tablets such as the keyspace, key ranges, tablet type, hostname, and status. - SHOW vitess_shards A list of shards that are available. - SHOW vschema tables A list of tables available in the current keyspace's vschema. - SHOW vschema vindexes Information about the current keyspace's vindexes such as the keyspace, name, type, params, and owner.
+• SHOW vitess_shards - A list of shards that are available.

+• SHOW vschema tables - A list of tables available in the current keyspace's vschema.

+• SHOW vschema vindexes - Information about the current keyspace's vindexes such as the keyspace, name, type, params, and owner.
 Optionally supports an "ON" clause with a table name.